FPGA-Research-Manchester/fos/README.md

 - [How to write HLS accelerators](./compilation_flow/hls/)
 - How to use Ponq
+  - How to use static accelerator
-  - How to use HLS accelerators
+  - How to use partially reconfigurable accelerators
-  - How to use RTL accelerators
+- How to use Cynq
 - How to use Daemon
-  - How to use HLS accelerators
 - [How to compile partially reconfigurable modules](./compilation_flow/pr_flow/)
 - How to build Linux (Pynq / Ubuntu) image
 - [How to use Linux image as standalone](./standalone_code/Sobel)